Llandy3d/pytheus/README.md

 pip install pytheus
 ```

-*NOTE:* Currently you need the redis library installed but the requirement will be removed soon.
+Optionally if you want to use the Redis backend you will need the redis library:
 ```python
 pip install redis
 # or